-The Swiss Leading House on the “Economics of Education, Firm Behaviour and Training Policies”, located at the University of Zurich, offers a training programme for beginning doctoral students in economics of education.
-The programme is similar to the first part of a PhD-programme of a top university in the US.
+The Leading House VPET‒ECON, a research center on the Economics of Education, Firm Behavior and Training Policies, located at the University of Zurich, offers a training program for beginning doctoral students in Economics of Education.
+The program is similar to the first part of a PhD-program of a top university in the US.

 travel costs and living expenses by themselves.
-For candidates undergoing financial hardship a small number of modest travel grants is available (detailed explanation and documents have to be provided with an application).
+For candidates undergoing financial hardship a small number of modest travel grants is available (detailed explanations and documents have to be provided with an application).

 Fabienne Kiener, University of Zurich, Department of Business Administration, Chair Prof. Dr. Dr. h.c.
 Backes-Gellner, Plattenstrasse 14, CH-8032 Zurich, Mail: firstname.lastname@example.org